Minecraft Console ClientMinecraft Console Client

 Tip

-This is a new section, if you find a mistake, please report it by opening an Issue in our Github repositoryopen in new window.
-Thank you!
+This is a newer section.
+If you spot a mistake, please report it by opening an issue in our GitHub repository.

 The Minecraft Console Client can be run on a VPS 24 hours, 7 days a week.